 Collaborations

-Johanna Taylor is dedicated to theory and practice, working to connect academic research with artists, organizations, and other practitioners through collaboration.
+Johanna Taylor is dedicated to theory and practice, working to connect research with artists, organizations, civic leaders and other practitioners in collaboration.
 Her research trajectories intersect with socially engaged art projects, government agencies, and organizations.
 These explorations also take public forms through organized public programs and exhibitions that unite scholars, artists, and practitioners in conversation about pressing issues.
 Select collaborations and related publications are detailed here.

 CAIR Lab

-CAIR Lab supports artists-in-residence in government through research, public speaking and launching new programs in collaboration with government staff, artists, and communities.
+CAIR Lab (Cross-sector Artists in Residence Lab) is a creative agency supporting artists and designers working in collaboration with other sectors to instigate civic transformation.
+We support the development of artists-in-residence in government programs, conduct applied research, facilitate engagement, and are public speakers.
 The project is a collaboration uniting Mallory Rukhsana Nezam, Amanda Lovelee, and Johanna Taylor – an interdisciplinary team with professional experience as artists, researchers, arts managers, and government administrators.

 borderless